 This post is aimed primarily at discussing the changes that will come about in the next 5 years or so - not a far-fetched distant future conversation.
 I’ve been told on many occassions from close friends and colleagues that a lot of the discussions around SDN don’t seem very relevant to the here and now.
 Hopefully after this post you’ll have a better sense for the options we have (or will soon) to choose from when it comes to networking, automation, orchestration, and BREAKING DOWN THOSE UGLY SILOS!

-1. Policy or Workflow Engine
+1. Policy or Workflow Engine Link to heading

 In this model, actually writing any form code is optional.
 I have come across this method in several forms now: Plexxi’s Affinity API and Cisco’s ACI come to mind.
 These products will form a framework where a network engineer can go in, declare what they believe a single application should be able to do (simple things like addressing and security policies), then also configure linkages between those declarations to also state how those applications (or tiers/segments of a single application) should interact.